The module lifecycle stage: General Availability

 "updated_at": "2026-01-15T12:19:57.002+03:00"

-To assign a global role to a user or group of users, you need to get the id of the global role.
+To assign a global role to a user or group, fetch the role’s id:

 "https://$COMMANDER_HOST/api/v1/global_roles" \